Showing posts with label therapy. Show all posts

 We went to the Orlando Science Museum and spent the entire day.

 It had six floors.
 The first floor had a nature center with alligators and turtles.
-It also had Kids Town (hands-on-Kids-center) we watched three Cinedome IMAX movies, Wild Safari, Greece, and Star Quest.
+It also had Kids Town (hands-on).
+We watched three Cinedome IMAX movies: Wild Safari, Greece, and Star Quest.
 We went inside Hugh's mouth and walked through the walls of the digestive system.
 We went through the Dinosaur Center.
 There was a center with monster heads, electricity, and a space center.
-Then we went to the top where there was a planetarium.
+Then we went to the top, where there was a planetarium.
 It was a fun day.

 Lora, Meadow, Marcus, and Madison at RMH